tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
+- Rebuild rest-api to real rest-api (then do not load data from js files on init but from server api)
 - React components should always use a callback when doing stuff after setState
 - smokestack or Galen (http://blog.wercker.com/2014/12/23/Testing-in-Node.html)
 - Introduce Flow for type checking